Vietnam.vn - Nền tảng quảng bá Việt Nam

-Polish Foreign Minister Radoslaw Sikorski pledged Warsaw's support for Ukraine on December 22 as he met his Ukrainian counterpart Dmytro Kuleba in Kiev, on his first foreign trip since taking office.
+Polish Foreign Minister Radoslaw Sikorski on December 22 pledged Warsaw's support for Ukraine when he met his Ukrainian counterpart Dmytro Kuleba in Kiev, on his first foreign trip since taking office.

 “We cannot allow Russia to produce more on the basis of a much smaller economy.
 Because conflicts are not won by tactical battles, but by production.
-If the West mobilizes, I have no doubt who will win, but they need to start mobilizing.”
+If the West mobilizes, I have no doubt who will win, but they must start mobilizing.”

 * Meanwhile, on the same day, December 22, the Swiss government announced that the country will join the European Union (EU) in extending sanctions against Russia.

-According to the announcement, the measures show that "Switzerland is acting together with the EU in response to Russia's actions towards Ukraine.
+According to the announcement, the measures show that "Switzerland is acting together with the EU in response to Russia's actions against Ukraine.

-Previously, the 12th package of EU sanctions focused on imposing bans on the import of diamonds of Russian origin, as well as imposing additional import and export bans on Russian goods, preventing "circumvention" of sanctions and "closing loopholes" in sanctions.
+Previously, the 12th package of EU sanctions focused on imposing bans on the import of diamonds of Russian origin, as well as imposing additional import and export bans on Russian goods, preventing "circumvention" of sanctions and "filling loopholes" of sanctions.

 According to the EC, the ban on direct purchases of non-industrial diamonds from Russia will come into effect from January 1, 2024, followed by a phased ban on indirect imports from September 1, 2024.